8 Indicators That Your Friend Is Secretly Competing With You

 4) They rarely give you genuine compliments

 When they do offer compliments, these remarks often lack sincerity.
 The words might feel forced or superficial.
 In some cases, the compliments might come with a backhanded comment, subtly undermining the achievement rather than celebrating it.
+These backhanded remarks can make you feel passive aggressive tension, as the support is undermined by covert hostility.

 This behavior stems from their own insecurities and feelings of inadequacy.
 They may struggle with envy, making it difficult for them to sincerely praise someone else’s success.
 Instead, they might focus on their own shortcomings.